 Many Chinese children and adults eat this rice porridge at the start of the day.
 When eaten for breakfast it is often enjoyed with fried dough sticks (Youtiao), which you can dip into the porridge.
 But Congee is so versatile, you can also eat it for lunch or dinner.
 Tough in the latter case people like to add more savoury or sweet ingredients on top.
 Common ingredients include dried meats/fish, eggs and pickled tofu.

-The Congee I made in this recipe is a very strong umami porridge.
-I have dehydrated dried mushrooms and added the liquid to the boiling liquid.
-I topped also a pan fried mushroom.
+The Congee I made in this recipe is well filled with a very strong umami taste .
+I have dehydrated dried mushrooms and added the liquid to the boiling liquid and I topped it with pan fried mushrooms.